RoyChehmer/DL-Assignment/README.md

 Consumer is running in  background -> pulls messages from RabbitMQ -> saves the details in PostgreSQL DB.

 ## How to create the infrastructure and execute the project
+cd DataLoopaAssesment\dm-interview-assignment
+execute deploy.bat
-cd run deploy.bat on folder DataLoopaAssesment run consumer by: npm run consumer run producer by: npm run producer "אשדוד"
+execute consumer by: npm run consumer execute producer by: npm run producer "אשדוד"